Perez Hilton

 Mario Armando Lavandeira Jr. (born March 23, 1978), known professionally as Perez Hilton, is an American blogger, columnist, and media personality.
 His blog is known for posts covering gossip items about celebrities, and for posting tabloid photos over which he has added his own captions or "doodles".
-His blog has garnered controversy for its attitude, its former practice of outing alleged closeted celebrities, and its role in the increasing coverage of celebrities in all forms of media.
+The blog has received controversy for its attitude, its former practice of outing alleged closeted celebrities, and its role in the increasing coverage of celebrities in all forms of media.

-In addition to his blogging, Hilton has written four books, hosts a podcast with Chris Booker, runs two YouTube channels, has appeared in various films and television shows, and has acted in two off-Broadway shows.
-In 2018, he was dubbed "the original celebrity social media influencer" by BroadwayWorld.
+Besides blogging, Hilton has written four books, hosts a podcast with Chris Booker, has two YouTube channels, has appeared in various films and television shows, and has acted in two off-Broadway shows.
+In 2018, BroadwayWorld dubbed him "the original celebrity social media influencer".

 Early life

-Hilton was born in Miami, Florida, to Cuban parents.
-He was raised in Little Havana and Westchester, Florida, and later attended Belen Jesuit Preparatory School, an all-boys Catholic school in Miami.
-Hilton graduated in 1996, and the aspiring actor received a scholarship to New York University.
+Mario Armando Lavandeira Jr. was born on March 23, 1978, in Miami, to Cuban parents.
+He grew up in Little Havana and Westchester, Florida; he attended Belen Jesuit Preparatory School, an all-boys Catholic school in Miami.
+Hilton graduated in 1996, and the aspiring actor received a scholarship to New York University in Manhattan, New York.